zokhcat/morse-wav/README.md

 # Morse WAV
-alan turing used electromechanical machines to decipher code, I used rust lmfao.
+alan turing used electromechanical machines to decipher morse code, I used rust lmfao.

+note: as of now this works on linux.

 ## Implementation
 - [x] Get all the sets for each characters and numbers